 Why this fight matters

 Tennessee's 9th Congressional District is anchored in Memphis and has been one of the South's strongest Black-majority districts for decades.
-The new map being pushed in Nashville would split Memphis across three districts — a textbook "cracking" tactic that dilutes Black voting power and turns one safe Democratic seat into three Republican-leaning ones.
+On May 7, 2026, the Tennessee General Assembly passed — and Gov. Bill Lee signed — a new map that splits Memphis across three districts.
+That's a textbook "cracking" tactic: it dilutes Black voting power and turns one safe Democratic seat into three Republican-leaning ones.

 The Supreme Court & the Voting Rights Act